 Plus, for the aerial photographers in the family, this video has one of the best cameras in its price range with a 1080p high definition video and photo camer built right into the vehicle itself.
 No assembly required!

-We think this is one of the very best drones for Christmas and a gift that any Dronethusiast would be thrilled to see beneath their tree.
+We think this is one of the very best drone gifts for Christmas that any Dronethusiast would be thrilled to see beneath their tree.

 818 Plus Hornet Quadcopter